 But there’s one more way to let subscribers change how often they get emails from you.
-You can also do it in GetResponse through careful use of campaign automation.
+You can also do it in GetResponse through careful use of Marketing Automation.
 To make it work, you’d have to create a “remove-on-subscribe” rule that is set to remove people from a weekly emails campaign when they request to be added to a monthly emails campaign.
-Here’s the GetResponse settings page for a rule like that:

 To trigger the rule, you’d have to create a link that sends weekly subscribers to a page where they can opt into the monthly campaign.
 Then add the link to that monthly campaign opt-in page into the footer of your email messages.

 This is not a beginner tactic, but it does let you offer your subscribers more control over how often they hear from you.